-The establishment of the Offering and the issuance of the Bonds have been duly authorised by written resolutions of the Board of Management of the Issuer, and confirmed as such by written confirmation dated on or around 14 March 2022.
-All consents, approvals, authorisations or other orders of all regulatory authorities required by the Issuer under the laws of the Netherlands and Georgia have been given for the issue of the Bonds and for the Issuer to undertake and perform its obligations under the Calculation & Paying Agency Agreement and the Bonds.
+The establishment of the Offering and the issuance of the Bonds have been duly authorised by written resolutions of the Board of Management of the Issuer, and confirmed as such by written confirmation dated 7 June, 2022.
+All consents, approvals, authorisations or other orders of all regulatory authorities required by the Issuer under the laws of the Netherlands and Georgia have been given for the issue of the Bonds and for the Issuer to undertake and perform its obligations under the Underwriting Agreement, the Calculation & Paying Agency Agreement and the Bonds.